mkozel92/algos_py/README.md

 1. _convert_
   count how many bits need to be flipped to convert given integer into another integer

+1. _float_to_bin_
+  convert decimal part of given float into bit representation

 #### data structures